Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 RER C (Champ de Mars station)

-The closest station physically to the foot of the tower.
-Excellent if you are coming from the Notre Dame area or Orsay Museum And you want to save walking, but you lose the impressive reach effect from a distance.
+The closest station physically.
+Great if you are coming from the Notre Dame area or Orsay Museum And want to save walking.

-Card type (adult) Estimated official price Who is it for?
+Card type (adult) Estimated price Who is it for?

-Elevator to the 2nd floor About 22.60 euros For those who want a classic view in comfort and at a reasonable price.
+Elevator to the 2nd floor About 22.60 euros For those who want a classic view in comfort.

 Elevator to the summit (3rd floor) About 35.30 euros For those who want to reach as high as possible.